 Inside the Mulliner Driving Specification passengers are coddled in bespoke diamond quilted leather.
 Bentley says it even developed a unique way of perforating leather just for the hides used in the Mulliner Driving Specification.

-As the flagship of Bentley's lineup, the Mulsanne competes against prestigious fulls-size ultra-luxury sedans like the Rolls-Royce Phantom and the Maybach 57, while the Aston Martin Rapide is also option for those willing to trade some cabin space for achingly beautiful styling.
+As the flagship of Bentley's lineup, the Mulsanne competes against prestigious fulls-size ultra-luxury sedans like the Rolls-Royce Phantom, while the Aston Martin Rapide S is also an option for those willing to trade some cabin space for achingly beautiful styling.